mcsee/Software-Design-Articles/Articles/Quotes/Software Engineering Great Quotes/readme.md

 ---

->"Don't fix it if it ain't broke" presupposed that you can't improve something that works reasonably well already.
+> 'Don't fix it if it ain't broke' presupposed that you can't improve something that works reasonably well already.
 If the world's inventors had believed this, we'd still be driving Model A Fords and using outhouses.

 *H. W. Kenton*